ABOUT THE COPS OFFICE

 Community policing begins with a commitment to building trust and mutual respect between police and communities.
 It is critical to public safety, ensuring that all stakeholders work together to address our nation's crime challenges.
 When police and communities collaborate, they more effectively address underlying issues, change negative behavioral patterns, and allocate resources.

 The COPS Office awards grants to hire community policing professionals, develop and test innovative policing strategies, and provide training and technical assistance to community members, local government leaders, and all levels of law enforcement.
-Since 1994, the COPS Office has invested more than $14 billion to help advance community policing.
+Since 1994, the COPS Office has been appropriated more than $20 billion to help advance community policing.

 The Office of Community Oriented Policing Services (COPS Office) announces an exciting opportunity for an individual with demonstrated experience in law enforcement operations, policies and procedures to assist in strengthening the COPS Office’s capabilities in the development, delivery and management of technical assistance to law enforcement, community members, and other criminal justice stakeholders as a Senior Law Enforcement Advisor for the Collaborative Reform Initiative.